snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 To start the application in test mode, add the parameter *-Dtsl2.nano.test=true*.
 This will change the behaviour of creating new items. on test mode, all duty fields will be filled with default values to enable test engines save new entities without user input.

+### Testing JPA-Providers and the persistence.xml

+If you want to test some properties in the persistence.xml without letting _nano.h5_ generate it from template persistence.tml, change the environment property _login.save.persistence_ to _false_.

 ### Help on Html5

 Normally, you don't have to create html-pages by yourself, but if you are interested in html5, have a look at the following tutorials/references: